NeutroniumCore/Neutronium/Documentation/Neutronium.Documentation/binding/binding.md

 }
 ```

-## Complex viewmodel supported
+## Complex viewModel supported

--Nested ViewModel fully supported
+- Nested ViewModel fully supported

--One to one object mapping (that is if you have a same object referenced n times in your C# ViewModel, it will be mapped only one time and reference n times in the javascript session).
+- One to one object mapping (that is if you have a same object referenced n times in your C# ViewModel, it will be mapped only one time and reference n times in the javascript session).

 ## Limitations